 Places mattered most when I began painting.
 It was a form of escape.

+Cézanne was the painter who made me feel I could enter the world of painting.
+My first dabs of paint were attempts to mimic his landscapes.
+The early impulse was definitely to escape.
 I remember an early painting, during my ‘Magritte’ period, of a man who’d painted a large mural of a tree and then fetched a ladder to climb the tree.
 “California Hills” is not unlike the kind of painting I started with: a landscape you could disappear into, this one being somewhere along Big Sur.
 “After Magritte” and “Still Life with Flare Gun” are about making use of objects I have around the place.
 I used to bring American beer back from travels and still have the cans.
 The First World War German Flare Gun hung on the wall when I was a child.
 “Fragility” is my take on family holidays by the sea: all those sandcastles, all those precious moments, ephemeral as the bubbles of the surf.
 I painted the Spitfire for my father.
 He stood up one day and said, “That’s a Merlin engine.”
 We thought he was in a time warp, but in fact a Spitfire was circling the house.
 I caught the flyover and placed it over a view of Wiltshire from the Westbury White Horse.